Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A company must ensure that any objects uploaded to an S3 bucket are encrypted.
 Which of the following actions will meet this requirement?
 (Choose two.)

 - [ ] Implement AWS Shield to protect against unencrypted objects stored in S3 buckets.
-- [ ] Implement Object access control list (ACL) to deny unencrypted objects from being uploaded to the S3 bucket.
+- [ ] Implement Object Access Control List (ACL) to deny unencrypted objects from being uploaded to the S3 bucket.
 - [x] Implement Amazon S3 default encryption to make sure that any object being uploaded is encrypted before it is stored.
 - [ ] Implement Amazon Inspector to inspect objects uploaded to the S3 bucket to make sure that they are encrypted.
 - [x] Implement S3 bucket policies to deny unencrypted objects from being uploaded to the buckets.